michael2012z/BitBible/markdown/KJV/files/Job.md

 9. When I made the cloud the garment thereof, and thick darkness a swaddlingband for it,

-10. And brake up for it my decreed place, and set bars and doors,brake…: or, established my decree upon it
+10. And brake up for it my decreed place, and set bars and doors,

-11. And said, Hitherto shalt thou come, but no further: and here shall thy proud waves be stayed?thy…: Heb. the pride of thy waves
+11. And said, Hitherto shalt thou come, but no further: and here shall thy proud waves be stayed?

 12. Hast thou commanded the morning since thy days; and caused the dayspring to know his place;

-13. That it might take hold of the ends of the earth, that the wicked might be shaken out of it?ends: Heb. wings
+13. That it might take hold of the ends of the earth, that the wicked might be shaken out of it?

 14. It is turned as clay to the seal; and they stand as a garment.